 Spain - Day 16 : Windmills and gas stations

-The men with the jeeps hadn't returned throughout the night.
-We drove over the hole filled path back to the main road.
+The men with the jeeps hadn't returned during the night.
+We drove over the hole-filled path back to the main road.
 After 10 kilometers we arrived at a bakery.
 The lady asked where we had come from and where we were going.
-When we were outside we heard her tell someone else about us.
+When we were outside we heard her tell someone about us.
 The road went over a mountain.
 That was the first climb since the Pico Veleta, since there we hadn't been lower than 600 meters.

 Bram at the Puerto de Los Pocicos.

 After the top we had left the hilly area and the route would be flat again for 100 km.
 The roads were very straight today as well, which was nice because that allowed us to cover a large area of the map.
 At least that way it looked like we were going fast.
 We were counting how many days it would take to reach the Pyrenees.
 On top of a slope we sat down to lunch.
 The windmills on the horizon showed that today we didn't have a headwind for the first time in two weeks.
 As bread spread, we had 'Dulce de Membrillo', pear puree.
 It tasted well on the fresh baguette.